Versant CEO Mark Lazarus on the new Versant, what it might buy, and life after cable

 “These businesses spin off a lot of cash, a lot of money, they’re very profitable,” he told Semafor.
 “But our head’s not in the sand about the direction.”

-Since NBCU and its chairman Brian Roberts announced that it would be spinning off what was referred to as “Spinco” late last year, many of Lazarus’ subordinates have been largely focused on the complicated details of unwinding several closely intertwined television networks, which shared broadcast resources and the same iconic office space at 30 Rock.
+Since NBCU and Comcast’s chairman, Brian Roberts, announced that the company would be spinning off what was referred to as “SpinCo” late last year, many of Lazarus’ subordinates have been largely focused on the complicated details of unwinding several closely intertwined television networks, which shared broadcast resources and the same iconic office space at 30 Rock.
 But the CEO told Semafor he has dedicated much of his time to planning how the businesses should adapt and grow once the companies gain greater control over their cable profits.

-Lazarus said that he wanted the new company to diversify its revenue, aiming to bring in a third of its revenue from cable subscriptions, a third from advertising, and a third from a variety of new digital sources.
-Lazarus said the best current example within Versant’s portfolio is the Golf Channel, which he said was the most mature of Versant’s businesses, deriving about 50% of its revenue from cable and half from other sources including an app widely used to book tee times at golf courses.
+Lazarus said that he wanted the new company to diversify its revenue, aiming to bring in a third from cable subscriptions, a third from advertising, and a third from a variety of new digital sources.
+Lazarus said the best current example within Versant’s portfolio is the Golf Channel, which he said was the most mature of Versant’s businesses, deriving about 50% of its revenue from cable and half from other sources, including an app for booking tee times at golf courses.

 Some of the opportunities will come naturally, he argued.